-The System Configuration Wizard contains the areas shown in "System Configuration Wizard Areas" on the next page.
+The System Configuration Wizard contains the areas shown in "System Configuration Wizard Areas" below.

 System Configuration Wizard Areas

 - In the configuration step area, the page that you are currently working on is highlighted in yellow. - After you complete a page and click Next, the system places a green check mark next to the completed page name to show that it has been completed.